RohanAlexander/heapsofpapers/README.md

 -   Add email notification for when it’s done.
 -   Add a check for any PDFs that are very small (which usually indicates there’s something wrong with them).
--   Add function that does same, but for CSVs.

 ## Related packages